Barbara Brode Buswell, 1964

 Barbara Brode Buswell was the rock on whom her undergraduate friends leaned, no matter what.
 Even after she lost her parents while she was at Denison and became the surrogate parent to her younger siblings, she was always there for anyone who needed to talk.

-When Barbara learned that several of the neighborhood schools in Colorado Springs were unwilling to accept Wilson into their school system, she began studying the laws protecting people with disabilities, especially the laws pertaining to educational practices within pubic schools.
+When Barbara learned that several of the neighborhood schools in Colorado Springs were unwilling to accept Wilson into their school system, she began studying the laws protecting people with disabilities, especially those pertaining to educational practices within public schools.
 Barbara and a friend, also the parent of a child with significant disabilities, shared a belief that their children and other children with disabilities had the right to lead meaningful, active lives by being included as members of their schools and communities.
 Using the teaching skills fostered by her Denison education, the two women sat down at Barbara’s kitchen table to define the needs and craft a solution.
-They borrowed a computer, wrote (successfully) a federal grant for support, and launched the PEAK Parent Center, now considered the parent information center on inclusive education.
+They borrowed a computer, wrote, and later received, a federal grant for support, and launched the PEAK Parent Center, now the definitive source for parents looking for information on inclusive education.